 If that doesn’t work, go back to step one and dig deeper because here’s the thing…

 Everybody wants something.

-The reason your audience found you in the first place is because they were looking for something.
+Your audience found you in the first place because they were looking for something.
 It’s your job to figure out what it is.